renandelmonico/vscode-phpunit/README.md

 ![Screenshot](img/screenshot.png)

+> This project is a fork from [recca0120/vscode-phpunit](https://github.com/recca0120/vscode-phpunit) ❤️

 ## Features

 -   Shows a Test Explorer in the Test view in VS Code's sidebar with all detected tests and suites and their state